 Before operation, perform the daily inspection and engage the power unit's weight transfer (if equipped).

 Move the machine into position and lower the power broom to the ground.
-Place the power unit's hydraulic control lever in the float position by pushing forward until the detent engages.
-Move the hydraulic control lever to the left or right to adjust the broom to the desired angle.
+Place the power unit's primary SDLA lever in the float position by pushing it to the right until the detent engages.
+The lever will stay in this position until intentionally removed.
+Move the secondary SDLA lever to the left or right to adjust the broom to the desired angle.